 Activities

-• Borrow one of Vivere’s bikes and head out on a gentle cycle through the vineyards and olive groves, or tackle the climb up to Arco castle, perched precariously on a limestone outcrop behind the B&B
+- Borrow one of Vivere’s retro bikes and head out on a gentle cycle through vineyards; or hire e-bikes for the climb up to Arco castle, perched precariously on a limestone outcrop behind the B&B

-• Hop on a boat and take in the scenery from the water.
-Ferries run from Riva del Garda all the way down to Sirmione at the southern end of the lake.
-You’ll pass pretty villages and palm-filled gardens tumbling down towards the water - and you’ll avoid the traffic which clogs the roads for much of the year
+- Hop on a boat and take in the scenery from the water: impossibly pretty villages, palm-filled gardens and dramatic Alpine skylines.
+Ferries run from Riva del Garda all the way down to Sirmione at the southern end of the lake, or you can hire a private boat for a half-day excursion with picnic.

 Activities on site or nearby include: